pmooney-extend/pmooney-extend.github.io/index.md

 ---

 This function accepts and updates the Shopify cart object to ensure that the line item quantity of a warranty is not greater than the line item quantity of its associated product and returns an object containing the updated cart and cart updates.
 Therefore, this function should be executed every time the cart is updated in order to ensure a user cannot buy a warranty for a product not in the cart.
 While optional, a callback should almost always be passed as a second argument.
-This callback will be executed after the cart normalizes and should therefore be used to update the quantity input selectorson the page with their updated values, typically via a [hard refresh](#helper-functions).
+This callback will be executed after the cart normalizes and should therefore be used to update the quantity input selectors on the page with their updated values, typically via a [hard refresh](#helper-functions).

 <div class="info-container">
     <strong>Use case: </strong> <a href="#cart-normalization">Cart normalization</a>